2025 Irish presidential election: Oireachtas nominations

 Over the days that followed, further Oireachtas members came forward to nominate Steen.
 These included two independent junior ministers, Michael Healy-Rae and Marian Harkin, who had said they would vote for Heather Humphreys at the election, but supported Steen's right to be on the ballot.
 On 23 September, the day before the deadline for nominations, Independent Ireland reversed its stance and nominated Steen, leaving her three names short with hours to spare.
-Aubrey McCarthy nominated Steen on the morning of 24 September but the noon deadline passed with Steen two nominations short of the twenty required.
+Aubrey McCarthy nominated Steen on the morning of 24 September, bringing the final number up to eighteen, but the noon deadline passed with Steen two nominations short of the twenty required.
 (Note: Steen's 18 nominations were: Independent Ireland (4 Oireachtas members), Aontú (3 Oireachtas members) and 11 independent Oireachtas members (Paul Gogarty TD, Marian Harkin TD, Danny Healy-Rae TD, Michael Healy-Rae TD, Mattie McGrath TD, Carol Nolan TD, Gillian Toole TD, Senator Joe Conway, Senator Sharon Keogan, Senator Aubrey McCarthy, Senator Rónán Mullen).)

 After the close of nominations, Steen spoke to journalists outside Leinster House, saying: "Rarely has the political consensus seemed more oppressive or detached from the wishes and desires of the public."
 Independent Ireland leader Michael Collins described the nomination process as "an affront to democracy".
 Gerard Craughwell said he was put off nominating Steen by abuse from her supporters on social media.
 Much media attention in the aftermath of the process focused on Steen's failure to win a nomination from Senator Michael McDowell, who had campaigned alongside her against the 2024 family and care amendments.
 McDowell told the Irish Independent that he did not want her to be president, saying: "I would never propose a person whose candidacy I was going to oppose."
+Political commentator Nick Delehanty launched a campaign for a nomination in August 2025 but was unsuccessful in securing councils support, and later joined calls for voters to spoil their ballots.